 You maybe don't want to carry around your waterproof pouch just for the occasional ride on Splash Mountain or Kali River Rapids.
 And either way, when you're on those rides, you're going to need to keep other things dry (cash, credit cards, ID).
 Grab some sandwich size ziploc bags so the whole family has one to toss their things into before hopping on the ride.

 Disney parks are probably more of a resort destination for germs than for humans.
 Germs from kindergarten classrooms all over the world gather together and swap stories before hopping on some unsuspecting visitor and heading home with them.
 Yea, that's a gross visual.
-Get yourself some travel size hand sanitizer.
+It’s a good idea to get yourself some travel size hand sanitizer.

 Also consider: Wet Ones.
 Good alternative because they'll also come in handy wiping down the occasional dirty table at Pecos Bill's.